 If players want to trade but the MRB wont allow it, they can risk smuggling.
 To smuggle, make a Sk test with the Sk of the highest pilot in the company in the sector.
 The target number is their Sk plus the Sz of the largest object traded (SP and non-Unit assets are sized collectively as if they were one unit) plus the detection level of the planet (+0 for Backwater, +2 for Developed, +4 for Industrial), plus the relevant disparity of the trade value (+0 for relatively equal, +2 if the disparity is more than 25% of the higher side, +4 if disparity is more than 50% of the higher side).
 Thus, if a Sk 2 mercenary on a backwater wanted to buy a Marauder MAD-3R with a base value of 110 from a pirate, but only pay 80 WP for it, the check would be 2 for Sk, +3 for Sz, +0 for detection level, and +2 for price disparity, for a TN of 7.
 If they got caught, the Mercenary would get a point (so would the pirate, but they already lost their license).
 Even smuggling is must be recorded, with the transaction type "Smuggling," the assets transacted and their base value in WP, the date of the battle it followed, and the signature of the player on the other side.
 If possible, the detection roll should be witnessed by someone not involved in the smuggling.

-If you have an old 'mech (or other unit) you don't want, and you can't find another merc to trade it to, you can sell it to scrap yards for half its tonnage in SP.
-This step is last, and should only be done as a last resort if you can't fit everything in your base.
+If you have an old 'mech (or other non-infantry unit) you don't want, can't use, or you can't find another merc to trade it to, you can scrap it for SP.
+This step is last, and should only be done as a last resort if you can't fit everything in your base, or if the Wreck is beyond repair.
+The value of scrap is based on the size and type: for non-infantry units, you get 15 SP for Size 1 units, 25 SP for Size 2 units, 35 SP for Size 3 units, and 45 SP for Size 4 units; infantry units are scrapped for SP equal to half their CAR value.
 This transaction has the type "Scrap," and the assets transacted are the units scrapped and the amount of SP gained.
 The date is the date of the battle it followed, and the signature is from any other player.
 If the unit card is hand-copied, please report the scrapping so it can be fixed up and put back on the market.

 Once all transactions are completed, check your base(s) in the sector to make sure they have the capacity to hold all of your assets.
 Assets may only be stored in Ground Bases if the battle took place on the planet where they were built.
 If you don't have the capacity to load your assets in the available bases, anything that cannot be loaded is destroyed.
 You may "bounce off" this step and back track to the Trading, Smuggling and Scraping steps and revise those to settle up your final cargo load.
 You may not backtrack to the Maintenance, Wages, Promotion, Repair or Purchase steps.
 Please be respectful of other people's time if you need to do this; it's a rare individual who wants to repeatedly audit and sign transaction records.
 In the end, it's possible to end up with an amount of SP that cannot be loaded into your base.
 If this is the case, these are lost.
 Finalize your total, update your base's manifest(s) to reflect the new assets, and finalize your transaction record.
 Once this is finalized, your DropShips may move to another sector.
 To do so, pay 5% of the DropShips tonnage in WP to cover JumpShip fees, fuel, and maintenance on the DropShip.
 Once you get to your destination, if you have more than one base there, you can transfer assets between DropShips, or between a DropShip and a Ground Base.
 Ground Bases can't transfer assets between each other because you can't have two on the same planet.
 To transfer assets between bases, remove the asset from one manifest and add it to the other.
 This transfer of assets between bases does not need to be recorded on your transaction record.
 Make sure neither base is over its storage capacity after the transfer.
 You may execute as many JumpShip transits as you like, paying the 5% DropShip tonnage fee each time.
 You can also make as many base to base transfers as you like at this time, but make sure all your bases abide by their capacity limits during and after every transfer.
 If you wish, you may hire a contracted DropShip to help with the transfers.
 The cost is 10% of the total tonnage of the contracted ship per transfer.
 These ships will only make transfers from one base you own to another base you own, and will not deliver units to combat zones.

 Bases house resources for mercenaries.
 These can be DropShips or Ground Bases.
 The first base that every player gets for free is the Prototype Hamilcar DropShip.
-It holds 8 Mechs, 4 Combat Vehicles/Aerospace Fighters, 12 tons of infantry and 100 tons of cargo.
 This starter DropShip, and only the specific ship the player begins with, has no weapons, and so it is assessed at 2000 tons for moving costs.
-Additional DropShips may be purchased at market rates.
+Additional DropShips may be purchased as Unique assets from the market.
 They have various carrying capacities and can load and transport units, allowing mercenary companies to move larger forces.

 Ground Bases can be built on planets.
 Ground Bases are made of buildings and can store units at a lower cost than DropShips, but they can't move these units to other planets.
 They can also provide additional repair facilities more cheaply than buying DropShips.